 Power Supply - Although I'm using the early SP-200 power

 supply to run the "LX" and it does a fine job, I did want to use this

 SP-100 power supply.
 There are slight differences between the 200 and

-the 100 supplies.
-For example, the DCR of the input choke, some of the
+supply.
+Also, the DCR of the input choke, some of the

 wire wound resistor values and the obvious opening for the field coil